Video Lighting Guide Part 3: Basic Lighting Setups

 Backlighting can be natural (e.g., light coming in from a window in the background) or artificially created with LED panels, fluorescent tubes, car headlights, or even ordinary interior household lamps (like the lamp on your bedside table) or a candle.

 Using such everyday items is also called practical lighting.
-When you use a typical lamp in your living room, it shines a light on the actor and the background/the scene.
-Because of this, practical lighting blurs the border between backlights and background lights.
+Using a typical lamp in your living room shines a light on the actor and the background/scene.

 When you try to imitate natural lighting, e.g., when you place a strong fresnel outside a window to imitate sunlight or a lamp to imitate a television, it is called motivated lighting.